The name Petinger comes from one of the family having worked as a maker and seller of soup which is derived from the Old French word potagier,

 Early Notables of the Petinger family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Petinger Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Petinger Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Petinger family to Ireland